SreeChandan2022/Secure-Image-Based-Data-Hiding-Using-Steganography/README.md

 - The passcode is required to correctly extract the hidden message.
 - The encrypted image should be stored in PNG format to preserve data integrity.

-## License
-This project is open-source and available under the MIT License.

 ---
-Developed by [Your Name]
+Developed by Sree Chandan Tangella